Robo3D/User-Manuals/docs/source/ios-app/index.rst

 * View your creation via Robo R2's integrated camera
 * Remotely control your Robo C2 and Robo R2 via your iPhone or iPad

-Getting Started
+Logging In
 ---------------

-The first time opening the Robo app
+The first time opening the Robo app you will be brought to a End User License Agreement.
+Once you accept, you will be brought to a login page.

-Share app data
-link facebook or continue as guest takes you to your dashboard
+To you the Robo app, you can either link your Facebook account or continue as a guest.
+Once this is done, you will be taken you to your dashboard.

 .. image:: images/dashboard-start.PNG
    :alt: Dashboard Start